 Searching for Bobby Fischer

-Sometimes you can make a movie filled with cliches, and the cliches work.
-That’s Searching for Bobby Fischer, the film about a young boy’s journey through the world of chess.
-It has everything you’d expect in a movie like this: the chess coach who’s a drill sergeant, the evil, soulless opponent, and the big game where everything is on the line.
-First-time actor Max Pomeranc gives an honest, unaffected performance, Ben “Gandhi” Kingsley is memorable as the crusty and aloof coach, and Joe Mantegna strikes just the right note as the dad who’s awestruck by his son’s genius.
+Sometimes you can make a movie filled with cliches, and the cliches just work.
+That’s Searching for Bobby Fischer, a film about a young boy’s journey through the world of chess.
+Along the way there's many a tried-and-true story element: the chess coach who comes on like a drill sergeant, but is really a softie at heart; the evil, soulless opponent who is against everything the protagonist stands for; and the big game at the end where everything is on the line.
+First-time actor Max Pomeranc gives an honest, unaffected performance, Ben Kingsley is terrific as the crusty and aloof coach, and Joe Mantegna strikes just the right note as the dad who’s awestruck by his son’s genius but just a little bit pushy because of it.
 But the real show-stealers are Joan Allen as the protective mom who quietly steals every scene she’s in, and Laurence Fishburne as a street savvy chess hustler and mentor to our hero.
 Parents might want to note a brief shot or two of smoking, and a little (mostly shot in soft focus) drug use in the background in some Washington Square Park scenes.
 But it’s pretty minor.
 This is a heartwarming movie that will make you cry (I promise), whether you love chess or don’t know a rook from a knight.

 The Reivers